 Now, I am a big believer in taking your boldest offer and innovating other services from that.
 One might be a smaller bite offer but it isn’t meant to be cheap.
 It’s meant to be a strategic part of your customer journey that solves a problem and introduces you to them.

 This smaller bite offer gives someone a taste of what it’s like to work with you and gives them the skills to progress to the next place in your customer’s journey.

 Just pure service and mutually beneficial relationships.

 If you’re tired of building a business like everyone else.
-If you’re ready to be innovative and think through how you want to show up and serve, you will want to join me for How to Create Your BOLDEST Offer So That You Can Stand Out in the Marketplace.
+If you’re ready to be innovative and think through how you want to show up and serve, you will want to join us inside The Bold Profit Academy.